enesser/alice/README.md

 **I don’t like how the text wraps around the image.
 Can you fine tune the margin between the image and text?**

 For ultimate control over how text wraps next to images, there’s [CSS shapes](http://alistapart.com/article/css-shapes-101) which has has a [polyfill](http://codepen.io/adobe/details/3b079a5671f21d140f47ffce3801ddfa/) available for decent browser support.
-I’ll be doing some proof of concept work on CSS shapes soon.
-CSS shapes make all kinds of exciting next level designs possible.
+CSS shapes make all kinds of exciting designs possible originally only possible in print or imagery.

-**Can you show an example of a pull quote?**

-A pull quote has been added to the exercise and demos.

 **Is there a way you can have CSS replace characters like straight quotes (') with proper curly quotes (‘’)?**

 There is no way to do this in CSS.
 In my pull quote example, you can see how I automatically insert a curly double quote (“) for the quotation using a psuedo-element so the user doesn’t have to type it.

-But if you want to do a character replacement, there are JavaScript frameworks that will do it.
+But if you want to do a character replacement, there are JavaScript frameworks.
 Additionally I’ve worked with the API of web word processors like TinyMCE and RadEditor to do character replacement as you type.

-I also just found an HTML pre-processor called [Typeset](https://github.com/davidmerfield/typeset).
-We could very easily plug something like this into our content management systems on a publish event.
+An HTML pre-processor like [Typeset](https://github.com/davidmerfield/typeset) could easily be run from a publish event from most CMS systems.

 **What is the difference between tracking and kerning?**

 Tracking is the overall spacing between letters.
 Kerning is the offset spacing between certain letter pairs (such as when an ‘f’ appears next to a ‘t’) that have been specifically included in a kerning table in the font.

+**Can you show an example of a pull quote?**

+A pull quote has been added to the exercise and demos.

 **Can you show a sample of text that scales automatically with the browser size?**